hphelion/documentation/migration-details-reference.md

 + Have an instance snapshot copied to version 13.5
 + Create a new, version 13.5 instance and migrate the data

 To have an instance snapshot copied, continue with the tasks in this document.
-To create a new instance and copy your data, *do not continue with this document*; instead, you must follow the [Self-Migration Reference Guide](/migration-overview).
+To create a new instance and copy your data, *do not continue with this document*; instead, you must follow the [Data Transition Guide](/migration-overview).

 Using an instance snapshot can make a transition easier, but might not be suitable for all transitions.
 An instance snapshot includes only the root partition; ephemeral or additional disk space is not stored in a snapshot.
 If you use ephemeral storage, you must [manually transition this data](/migration-overview#createephinstance).